gobrenix/gobrenix.com/wp-content/plugins/backupwordpress/readme.txt

 = Translations =

-We'd also love help translating the plugin into more languages, if you can help then please contact backupwordpress@hmn.md or visit http://translate.hmn.md/.
+We'd also love help translating the plugin into more languages, if you can help then please visit https://translate.wordpress.org/projects/wp-plugins/backupwordpress/dev/ to start translating.

 == Installation ==